In gratitude to The Ekphrastic Review for publishing my poem The Banquet of Cleopatra, Feb. 27, 2022

 In gratitude to Sylvie for broadcasting my Faith poems on her Daily Daven for TBI.

 Do Not Measure, January 6, 2022

 Tomorrow, December 28, 2021

 Weeds in My Garden, December 14, 2021.

 Grateful to editors Julia Prendergast, Eileen Goodall and Jen Webb for including my short story, The Last Time I Saw You, in The Incompleteness Book II published by Recent Work Press, 2021.

-Anita is grateful to JWOW2021 for inviting her to publish a selection of The Dickensian Challenge stories in serial format:
+Anita is grateful to Jewish Women of Words for inviting her to publish a selection of her Dickensian Challenge stories and images.